Wanting or Trying to be “Off the Grid”

 Chores are largely focused on the production and preservation of food and livestock.
 That doesn’t leave much time to work a 40-hour work week.

 We know 46 ways of how the overworked homesteader can make extra money

 They are listed below.
 BUT – none of these 46 ways will make enough money to support ALL your needs, you need a big-ticket product that you can make in the “Off Time” (winter) and sell at any time.

-During the Workshop your team will build and learn how to make money in the following six (6) areas:
+How to make money in the following six (6) areas:

 - Earth Pizza Oven

 - Tomato Barrels